allie frost

-(Here's a short story I wrote a few years ago and have always been fond of.
+(Here’s a short story I wrote a few years ago and have always been fond of.
 Hope you enjoy!)
 Grayson Hightower did not understand what it meant to be happy.
 He was not a superfluous man.
 He was a businessman.
-Forty-five, living in a posh penthouse overlooking the harbor—and he had yet to spot a … Continue reading Rena
+Forty-five, living in a posh penthouse overlooking the harbor—and he had yet to spot a Continue reading

 The Things We Connect With